Student wins prestigious hairdressing competition

-New College Durham Level 3 Hairdressing apprentice, Georgia Midland, has recently won first place at the Northern heat of the WorldSkills UK Hairdressing Competition which took place in Liverpool on 5 July 2018.
+New College Durham Level 3 Hairdressing apprentice, Georgia Midland, won first place at the Northern heat of the WorldSkills UK Hairdressing Competition which took place in Liverpool.

 Georgia demonstrated outstanding hairdressing skills at the UK heat in the following categories: long hair styling, gents cut and blow dry and cut and colouring techniques.
-Georgia had to work to strict timelines for each timed category against students from further education colleges from across the country.
+The competition involved working to strict timelines for each category against students from further education colleges from across the country.

 Georgia said: “I didn’t think I would actually get picked for the UK Skills competition, let alone win it!
 I would like to thank my college tutor, Lindsay Deswert, and my employers Michael Embleton, Alan Armstong and stylist Patrick McNicholas for giving me this amazing opportunity.”

-Lindsay Deswert, Programme Lead L3 Hairdressing Employability and Skills, was delighted with Georgia’s success.
+Lindsay Deswert, Programme Leader for Level 3 Hairdressing Employability and Skills, was delighted with Georgia’s success.
 She commented:

 “I am very proud that Georgia was picked for the UK Skills heat, and for her to win is amazing!”

-Georgia will find out the second week of September if she has been chosen as one of the top eight students who has been chosen to represent the UK in hairdressing at Birmingham in November at the NEC Birmingham.
+Georgia will find out the second week of September if she has been chosen as one of the top eight students to represent the UK in hairdressing in November at the NEC in Birmingham.